CSCfi/metadata-submitter/README.md

 - Mongodb
 - Docker + docker-compose

-For quick testing, server and database can be started with Docker by running `docker-compose up  --build` (add `-d` flag to run containers in background).
+For quick testing, go to the `development` folde and launch server and database with Docker by running `docker-compose up  --build` (add `-d` flag to run containers in background).
 Server can then be found from `http://localhost:5430`.

 For more detailed setup, do following:
-- Install project by running: `pip install .`
+- Install project by running: `pip install .` in project root
-- Setup mongodb
+- Setup mongodb and env variables via desired way, details:
   - Server expects to find mongodb instance running, spesified with following environmental variables:
     - `MONGO_INITDB_ROOT_USERNAME`, username for admin user to mondogb instance
     - `MONGO_INITDB_ROOT_PASSWORD`, password for admin user to mondogb instance
     - `MONGODB_HOST`, host and port for mongodb instance (e.g. `localhost:27017`)
-  - Server looks for current environmental variables first and if needed variables aren't found, it uses MongoDB Docker images default values.
+  - As a default, server uses default values from MongoDB Docker image.
-  - Suitable mongodb instance can be launched with Docker by running `docker-compose up` in `mongodb` folder
+  - Suitable mongodb instance can be launched with Docker by running `docker-compose up` in `development/mongodb-docker` folder
 - After installing and setting up database, server can be launched with `metadata_submitter`.

 If you also need frontend for development, check out [frontend repository](https://github.com/CSCfi/metadata-submitter-frontend/).